dcarbone/php-fhir/README.md

 ## Testing

-At the moment, due to how much change is happening within the lib, I am testing this lib against the DSTU 1 spec, but future development will support all official DSTU releases of FHIR.
+At the moment, due to how much change is happening within the lib, I am testing this lib against the DSTU 1 spec.
+Future development will support all official DSTU releases of FHIR.

 ## Suggestions and help